VEuPathDB/SiteSearchData/Model/bin/README.md

 ## Site Search Data Scripts
 The files in this directory are executable programs used to create solr-compatible json files, from various sources, and to load those files into solr.

 Since all site search data is loaded into solr in trackable batches, these commands all deal in such batches.
-(See [SiteSearchData](../../../..))
+(See the [SiteSearchData](../../../..)
+README)

-Each file has a help option explaining its usage in detail.
+Each script provides detailed usage when called with no arguments.

 Here is a summary